gpid007/randTab/README.md

 # randTab
-Click the icon to hop to a random tab of the active browser window.
+Click the icon to switch to a random tab of the active browser window.

 ## Normal distribution function
 ```javascript